routingblog/arbitration/content/docs/arbitration_legal.md

 1. Gilles, M. (2016).
 The Day Doctrine Died: Private Arbitration and the End of Law.
 UNIVERSITY OF ILLINOIS LAW REVIEW, 2016(2).

+    {{< details "Gilles - Doctrine - Conclusion" >}}
+It is hard to imagine that this game of high stakes musical chairs would have been a welcome outcome to the Reagan anti-lawsuit reformers.
+Much as the arbitration revolution does reduce lawsuits (the primary goal of the anti-lawsuit movement), it carries an externality that the reformers’ carefully crafted legislative agendas did not: namely, the cessation of common law development in entire areas of the law.
+This externality, all else being equal, is as likely to prejudice the interests of conservatives as it is liberals; it all depends on where you are when the music stops.
+    {{< /details >}}

 ---

 1. Knapp, C. L. (2002).
 Taking Contracts Private: The Quiet Revolution in Contract Law.
 Fordham Law Review, 71(3), 761–798. (unread)